kali/extropy/README.md

 ### Ties

 Four "ties" are actually supported:
-* follow: for N-to-1 situation,
-* search: just the opposite,
+* follow: a classical N-to-1 situation: Post.authorId ties N posts documents to 1 single User (by its _id).
+          When resolving this tie from one Post, we land on on User (which may or may not have other Posts)
+* search: the same physical relation than follow, but used in the other direction: 1 single User is tied to N posts by Post.authorId.
+When resolving this tie from the User, we obtain a cursor of Posts.
-* unwind: like the $unwind in the aggregation framework, dig down in an array of subdocuments,
+* unwind: like the $unwind in the aggregation framework, dig down in an array of subdocuments.
+It also resolves to a cursor.
-* same: stay in the same document.
+* same: stay in the same document...
+Obviously resolving as one document.

 ### Reactions